ebonnecab/CS-1.1-Programming-Fundamentals/Herd_Immunity_Project/README.md

   * `logger_test.py` file should be created that allows for the testing of the logger class.
   * Answers to the questions asked above listed in a file named `answers.txt`.

-### Stretch Challenges

-You'll find some of the smaller, individual stretch challenges contained with the comments of the code on the logger class.
-Other stretch challenges include:

-  * Extending functionality so that we can test the spread of multiple viruses through a given population at the same time.
-(Difficulty Level: Hard)
-  * Create a Visualizer class that can spit out visualizations of the spread of the virus based on the log files of a simulation.
-HINT: You'll want to use Matplotlib for visualization stuff, because its easy to use and generally awesome at this sort of thing.
-You may also want to consider using a library like Pandas for organizing and cleaning your data in a more professional way, especially if you want to visualize answers to more complex questions.
-Matplotlib and Pandas play very nicely together!
-(Difficulty Level: Medium)